Ziya-Sharifli/HotelSystem/README.md

 # HotelSystem

-Made as a group project while studying at Dokuz Eylul University Izmir. [https://ceng.deu.edu.tr](url)
+Made as a group project while studying at Dokuz Eylul University Izmir.
+[DEUCENG Website](https://ceng.deu.edu.tr)

 Java terminal program that can do the following: